 For a semester of study abroad, you may receive major credit for no more than two courses.
 For a year (two semesters) of study abroad, you may receive major credit for no more than three courses.

 Bear in mind that for the Art major, no more than four courses may be taken outside Georgetown’s Department of Art and Art History.
-A student counting two study-abroad courses toward the major would therefore be able to receive credit for only two more course from outside the Department (e.g. as a transfer credit).
+A student counting two study-abroad courses toward the major would therefore be able to receive credit for only two more courses from outside the Department (e.g. as transfer credit).
 Please remember that no course taken abroad or outside the Department can count as the senior seminar course (ARTS 499).

 What about Art courses taught at Villa Le Balze?